SunflowerAries/Teechain-KeyStone/README.md

 SM_HASH=<path/to/sm_expected_hash.h> ./quick-start.sh
 ```

-You should be able to see the server enclave package `demo-server.ke` and the
+You should be able to see the server enclave package `enclave-host.ke` and the
 trusted client `trusted_client.riscv` under `build` directory.

 Copy these files into the machine, and run the server enclave.